Why demand patterns matter

 Practical scheduling checklist

-• End-of-month tenancy cycles → Secure building bay/lift bookings and key handover times before setting the move window.
+• End-of-month tenancy cycles → Confirm keys, lift slots and loading bay arrangements before fixing the move window.